Cileos/shiftplan-copywriting/README.md

 ###b) What are they afraid of?
 - the very start-up itself; such businesses are known to rise and fall,
 - over-complication of the whole app (esp. non-technical people),
-- the possibility of losing hold over employees work (we can counter this by emphasising the tracking and notification system)
+- the possibility of losing hold over employees work (we can counter this by emphasising the tracking and notification system),